 By now, you've likely heard that Millennials are the worst.
 Whether they're being chided for cluttering up the workplace with their hoverboards or being called narcissists for using the cameras attached to their phones to capture moments in their lives, their elders have made it abundantly clear that they think Millennials are just the pits.

-On the whole, the scorn for this no-longer-so-young demographic born between the early 80s and mid 90s has mostly been dished out by the older generations, particularly the perpetually pearl-clutching baby boomers.
-Rather than return to that well for more treatises on why millennials are entitled for not gleefully accepting 80-hour work weeks, we asked people from Generation Z (20 years old and younger, for the purposes of this article) for their thoughts on the much-maligned demographic.
-Putting out the call to siblings, children, and friends of my contacts around the country, I asked a (hopefully diverse) sample of 11 people younger than me what they thought of people my age.
+On the whole, the scorn for this no-longer-so-young demographic born between the early-80s and mid-90s has mostly been dished out by the older generations, particularly the perpetually pearl-clutching Baby Boomers.
+Rather than return to that well for more treatises on why Millennials are entitled for not gleefully accepting 80-hour work weeks, we asked people from Generation Z (20 years old and younger, for the purposes of this article) for their thoughts on the much-maligned demographic.
+Putting out the call to siblings, children, and friends of my contacts around the country, I asked a (hopefully diverse) sample of eleven people younger than me what they thought of people my age.

 – Emily, 17, Malibu, California

 The term has lost a lot of its true meaning due to older generations using it to collectively call out youth as irresponsible or whiny.
 I've also found that most people don't even know the years that associate with being a Millennial.
 They are misspoken about as being in their late teens to early twenties, and those who may be speaking ill of millennials might not realize that they are one.
 Millennials are known to take a stand and vocalize their beliefs which may be an annoyance to those who won't see personal benefit.
 I see the term as just another term to unite those who want to see the world as full of opportunity and potential.

 - Lindsay, 16, Pittsburgh, Pennsylvania